sherlockblaze/all_knowledge_review/knowledge/data_structures/doc/lists/Stack.md

 - [Operations](#Operations)
 - [Conclusion](#Conclusion)

-A stack is a list with the restriction that insertinos and deletions can be performed in only one position.
-We call this behavior last in first out(**lifo**), and the position, we call it **top**, top of a stack.
+A stack is a list with the restriction that insertions and deletions can be performed in only one position.
+We call this behavior last in first out(**LIFO**), and the position, we call it **top**, top of a stack.

 Those Pictures shows a stack can be.